 - User-assignable logic I/O

 When you need fast and dependable readings, you can rely on signal conditioners from S. Himmelstein and Company.
-Our highly skilled employees build the best products available at their price point and our after-sales service and support is second-to-none.
+Our highly skilled employees build the best signal conditioners available at their price point and our after-sales service and support is second-to-none.